-Psalms 34:15 The eyes of the LORD are on the righteous, and His ears are open to their cry for help.
+Psalm 34:15 The eyes of the LORD are on the righteous, and His ears are open to their cry for help.

-Psalms 37:4-5 Take delight in the Lord, and He will give you your heart’s desires.
+Psalm 37:4-5 Take delight in the Lord, and He will give you your heart’s desires.
 Commit your way to the Lord; trust in Him, and He will act.

-Psalms 86:5 For You, Lord, are kind and ready to forgive, rich in faithful love to all who call on You.
+Psalm 86:5 For You, Lord, are kind and ready to forgive, rich in faithful love to all who call on You.

-Psalms 145:18-19 The LORD is near all who call out to Him, all who call out to Him with integrity.
+Psalm 145:18-19 The LORD is near all who call out to Him, all who call out to Him with integrity.
 He fulfills the desires of those who fear Him; He hears their cry for help and saves them.

 Jeremiah 10:23 I know, LORD, that a man’s way of life is not his own; no one who walks determines his own steps.